tfrengler/CFSelenium/README.md

 For Adobe Coldfusion you'll need atleast 10+ although I am not 100% sure.
 I developed this against Adobe Coldfusion 2016 and I have not paid special attention to what newer features I've used.

-As far as folder structure goes there are two requirements:
+As far as folder structure goes there is but one requirement:

 **1:** All the CFCs from here are in a subfolder directly under the Application-root called **Components**.

-**2:** The webdriver binaries for running Selenium locally must be in a subfolder directly under the Application-root called **WebdriverBins**.

-The reason for the mappings requirement is simple: I struggled with trying to maintain two separate versions of the code (for work and for public use here on GitHub) so all the code is straight from my work versions.
-Sorry about that.
-You'll have to fork and/or edit the code yourself if you want to get rid of the reliance on my mappings.

 **SETTING UP - SELENIUM'S JAR FILES**